JitterSystems/Shadow-Browser/README.md

+    Persona Entropy (Each Session)

+    For every session, you will be assigned 1 of three personas.
+"Deliberate", "Aggressive" or "Stochastic".
+Deliberate is a slow jitter persona, Aggressive is a faster jitter persona and Stochastic is completely randomized.

     Killswitch:

     If the ShadowNet ever stops or gets corrupted, the Browser's internet will be killed immediately preventing any sort of leaks.